yussidivnall/maritime-analytics/README.md

 You can specify which boats to request, using an array of MMSI codes (as strings).

+# Google Cloud Resources
+You need a secret called `AISStreamAPIKey`, a big query database to store the records.
+By Defaul, this will be the Dataset 'AIS' using the table 'Position Reports'.

+You also need a service account with access to the bucket CONFIG_BUCKET, the AISSTREAM_APIKEY_SECRET_NAME secret and insert rights to BIGQUERY_DATASET_ID

 ## Run
 This is largely meant to run of Google Cloud Services, however, you can run it locally using